 Areas of common failure and resultant physiologic changes in the prep are included.
 We have expanded to include potential alternatives for difficulty in cannulation and aortic cannula securing steps.
 Lines.
-351-356 I assume that this procedure can also be used for isolation of neonatal heart cardiomyocytes if the appropriate digestive enzymes are administered during langendorff perfusion.
+344-348 I assume that this procedure can also be used for isolation of neonatal heart cardiomyocytes if the appropriate digestive enzymes are administered during langendorff perfusion.
 This needs to be addressed at least in the discussion.
 If the authors have used this methodology for cardiomyocyte isolation, it would be great to include that data, if not then at least a discussion as to whether this procedure can be used for this purpose.
 We have not used it for this purpose to date.
-We have added this potential utility in our discussion, lines 376-380 Reviewer #3: This manuscript describes a protocol for a Langendorff-perfused constant flow mouse neonatal heart in which ECG and contractile force can be measured.
+However, our technique could be used for such purposes.
+We have added this potential utility to our discussion, lines 379-383 Reviewer #3: This manuscript describes a protocol for a Langendorff-perfused constant flow mouse neonatal heart in which ECG and contractile force can be measured.
 This model will aid researchers in studying neonatal heart function.
 Comments: 1.
 In the abstract, please indicate that the Langendorff model described in the protocol is with constant retrograde flow.
-Added in line 47.
+Thank you.
+We have now added this in line 47.
 2. Can the authors make some comments or recommendations for those who would like to develop the model with constant pressure?
-Addressed in discussion.
-Line 364-366.
+Yes.
+We have now addressed this in discussion.
+Line 362-365.
 3. Item 3.1 indicates that heparin needs to circulate before the investigators proceed with the protocol.
 Just to clarify, do the authors mean to proceed with animal anesthesia?
 Or is the heparin administered after anesthesia and before tissue collection?
-To ensure adequate circulation we recommend performing heparin and allowing circulation time prior to anesthetizing animal.
-This was clarified in the text, lines 164-165.
+To ensure adequate circulation we recommend injecting heparin prior to anesthetizing the animal.
+This was clarified in the text, lines 167-168.
 4. Can the authors comment on the use of any other type of anesthesia?
 Appropriate alternatives may exist.
-The goal is to maintain respiratory status during positioning and initial dissection (up until diaphragm is cut), in order to minimize hypoxic time to the heart.
-Ketamine-xylazine added as a potential alternative.
-Lines 170-173.
+The goal is to maintain respiratory effort and oxygenation during positioning and initial dissection in order to minimize hypoxic time to the heart.
+Lines 170-178.
 5. To illustrate what is described in item 4.2, it may be good to provide a picture with annotations of the different anatomical parts.
 Agreed, our intention is that this will be depicted in the video.
 6. Can the authors comment on the potential use of a pace maker, as sometimes done in adult heart Langendorff?
-Here we sought to establish baseline markers, and evaluate heart rate as a potential marker for suboptimal flow.
-Pacing strategies should be evaluated in the future, and this idea was added to our discussion, lines 368-369.
-7. Please note the typo in Figure 1 " Contractile Force" corrected in what is now figure 2.
+Here we sought to quantify the physiological response of the denervated newborn heart to the ex vivo prep.
+Pacing strategies, as is done in older mice, should be a reasonable approach, yet evaluated in the future.
+This has now been added to our discussion, lines 368-369.
+7. Please note the typo in Figure 1 " Contractile Force" Thank you.
+Corrected in what is now figure 2.
 8. Table 1: "Consumption" and "Extraction".
 Can those two items in the table be specified, to make the table easier to understand?
 Extraction is determined by difference in affluent and effluent.
+Consumption takes into account extraction based on the coronary flow rate.
 Consumption is calculated as coronary flow x (PaO2 – PvO2) x O2 solubility at 760 mmHg (assuming 24 μl/ml H2O at 37 °C and 760 mmHg).